rossmawd/tech-test-material/README.md

 ### Observables and App State

-- I have passed the observable $towerData down from the app.component to its child farm-visualiser, so that farm-visualiser can be the subscriber and only pass the relevant data (i.e. for tower 1 or tower 2 etc) to it's child components
+- I have passed the observable `$towerData` down from the `app.component` to its child `farm-visualiser`, so that `farm-visualiser` can be the subscriber and only pass the relevant data (i.e. for tower 1 or tower 2 etc) to it's child components

 ### Testing